Perl-Toolchain-Gang/toolchain-site/lancaster-consensus.md

 ### Minimum-supported Perl

+> 👉 This section is obsoleted by the [Lyon Amendment](lyon-amendment.md) to
+> the Lancaster Consensus.
+See that document for more details.

 Going forward, the Perl toolchain will target Perl 5.8.1, released September 2003.
 This will allow toolchain modules to reliably use PerlIO and improved Unicode support.